-Hazrat Nizamuddin Dargah, the resting place of one of the world's most famous Sufi saints, Nizamuddin Auliya, attracts Sufi devotees from across the world.
+Hazrat Nizamuddin Dargah, the resting place of one of the world's most famous Sufi saints, Nizamuddin Auliya, attracts Sufi devotees from around the globe.
 On Thursday evenings, its courtyard erupts with the soulful sound of live qawwalis (Sufi devotional songs) accompanied by traditional Indian instruments, which serenade the audience into a trance.
 One of the families that perform the qawwalis has been singing there for hundreds of years.

 Nizamuddin Dargah is located in the Nizamuddin West neighborhood of New Delhi, surrounded by a bustling market, near Humayun’s Tomb.
 Get there just before sunset.
 Prepare to walk through alleyways and face large crowds, and touts and beggars if you're a foreigner.
-Do dress conservatively and you may wish bring something to cover your head with (although it's not compulsory if you only enter the courtyard).
+Do dress conservatively, and you may wish to bring something to cover your head with (although it's not compulsory if you only enter the courtyard).
 You'll need to take off your shoes just before you go inside.

 Attend the Changing of Guard

-The Changing of Guard ceremony at Rashtrapati Bhavan is one of many similar ceremonies that take place around the world (the most famous one is at London's Buckingham Palace).
-Yet, it remains a relatively unknown attraction in Delhi.
+The Changing of Guard ceremony at Rashtrapati Bhavan is one of many similar celebrations that take place around the world (the most famous one is at London's Buckingham Palace).
+It remains a relatively unknown attraction in Delhi.
 Introduced in 2007, the ceremony was revamped and relocated in late 2012.
 It now happens on the forecourt of the Presidential residence every Saturday morning, where there's space for 200 guests.
 An equestrian display by the President's Body Guard, on horseback in their ceremonial regalia, has also been added.
 Since access to Rashtrapati Bhavan is generally restricted, the ceremony provides a fantastic opportunity to see the architecture of this immense building, once the centerpiece of New Dehli.

 The starting time varies depending on the season.
-It starts at 8 a.m. from mid March to mid August, and 9 a.m. from mid August to mid November.
+It starts at 8 a.m. from mid-March to mid-August and 9 a.m. from mid-August to mid-November.
 The cost is free for all.
-Enter through Gate 2 and bring photo identification.Continue to 5 of 15 below.
+Enter through Gate 2 and bring photo identification.

 06 of 17